Have you ever felt like happiness and being joyful was out of reach?

 Visualize what it could be like and how you would feel.
-Write it down or record it, then go back to it every single day, so your brain knows to focus on it more than on your pain of pelvic dysfunction.
+Write it down or record it, then go back to it every single day, so your brain knows to focus on it more than on your stress, overwhelm, pain, or pelvic dysfunction.
 Specifically, you want the reticular activating system – or RAS – of your brain to learn what to focus on.

 According to Entrepreneur, RAS “is basically a filter for the roughly eight million bits of information (subconsciously) flowing through our brain… It eliminates the white noise.
 When a message gets past the RAS filter, it enters the cerebrum and is then converted into conscious thoughts, emotions or even both.”

 “As Ruben Gonzalez, author of the Courage to Succeed, explains, “Even though the cerebrum is the center of thought, it will not respond to a message unless the RAS allows it.
 The RAS is like Google.
 There are millions of websites out there, but you filter out the ones you are not interested in simply by typing a keyword,” reports Entrepreneur.